-Staff members that smoke during breaks at Ark workplaces.
-Ark staff and service users breathing in unfiltered cigarette smoke that contains harmful chemicals such as benzene, carbon monoxide, cyanide and formaldehyde Eye, nose, throat and throat irritation.
+Work Task Hazards Risks Workplace Precautions Staff members that smoke during breaks at Ark workplaces.
+Ark staff and supported people breathing in unfiltered cigarette smoke that contains harmful chemicals such as benzene, carbon monoxide, cyanide and formaldehyde Eye, nose, throat and throat irritation.
 Lung cancer, heart problems and makes worse any existing respiratory conditions such as asthma.
 Unpleasant smell of cigarette smoke that clings to clothing and hair.
-Exposure to passive smoking for pregnant workers Ark staff that smoke should smoke only in designated break times outside Ark workplace boundaries and not at door- ways or entrances- See HS17 smoke free policy.
+Exposure to passive smoking for pregnant workers Ark staff that smoke should smoke only in designated break times outside Ark workplace boundaries and not at door-ways or entrances- See HS17 smoke free policy.
 Staff to be advised of smoke cessation services that are available.

-Ark staff exposed to passive smoking in vehicles.
-Ark staff and supported people breathing in unfiltered cigarette smoke in an enclosed space that contains harmful chemicals such as benzene, carbon monoxide, cyanide and formaldehyde Eye, nose, throat and throat irritation.
-Lung cancer, heart problems and makes worse any existing respiratory conditions such as asthma.
-Unpleasant smell of cigarette smoke that clings to clothing and hair.
-Exposure to passive smoking for pregnant workers Supported people to agree not to smoke during support time when travelling in own or staff vehicles.
-Staff prohibited to smoke in vehicles owned by staff or supported people Vehicles owned by staff must not smoke in vehicle 1 hour prior to using vehicle for Ark business.
-Smoking prohibited in public transport
+Work Task Hazards Risks Workplace Precautions

+Ark staff Ark staff and Eye, nose, throat Supported people to agree not to smoke during support time when

+exposed to supported and throat travelling in own or staff vehicles.

+passive people irritation.

+smoking in breathing in Staff prohibited to smoke in vehicles owned by staff or supported people.

+vehicles. unfiltered Lung cancer,

+cigarette smoke heart problems

+in an enclosed and makes worse Vehicles owned by staff must not smoke in vehicle 1 hour prior to using

+space that any existing vehicle for Ark business.

+contains harmful ' '

+chemicals such conditions such Smoking prohibited in public transport

+as benzene, as asthma.

+carbon

+monoxide, Unpleasant smell

+cyanide and of cigarette

+formaldehyde smoke that clings

+to clothing and

+hair.

+Exposure to

+passive smoking

+for pregnant

+workers